 I just love those. 🙂

-They asked if I could do a post on what kinds of tools and supplies I use when I’m stripping or painting furniture.
+They asked if I could do a post on what kinds of tools and supplies I use when I’m stripping, painting or refinishing furniture.

 And I thought to myself, “Duh.
 Why haven’t you done that before, Jenna?!”

 So here it is.
-These are my must have products, tools and supplies for stripping and/or painting furniture.
-I’ve used these over and over again and I love them.
+These are my must have products, tools and supplies for all your furniture makeovers.
+I’ve used these over and over again and they have continually proved their worth.

 Safety first, y’all.
 Anytime I have to strip, sand or spray paint anything, I always wear a mask.
 While you probably won’t die from a few spray paint fumes, they certainly don’t help.
 I typically use this kind of respirator (pictured above).
 Once you start painting a piece, you can usually take the mask off as long as you aren’t using spray paint.
-Also, anytime you are dealing with an old piece of furniture, check to make sure it doesn’t contain lead.
-You can do this with a lead test.
-If it does contain lead, do not sand it.
-Either paint directly over it or get rid of it.
 Masks do wear out over time.
 Once I see mine getting pretty dirty, I switch it out.

 If you have to remove paint or want to strip a piece down to the bare wood, I suggest using a heat gun.
 Using a heat gun to strip furniture is by far much less messier than using a liquid stripper.
 Here’s a tutorial on how I stripped and re-stained my buffet.
 I personally use and love my HomeRight Heat Gun.
 It also came with a good scraper and other shaped scrapers to get in nooks and crannies.

 If you do strip furniture, you are going to have to sand it lightly before painting or staining it to give it a smooth surface.
 You can do this with plain old sandpaper or a sanding block or with a power sander.
 I usually use my power sander for this task.
 I have a DeWalt sander and it hasn’t failed me yet.
+In my opinion, it’s the best sander for refinishing furniture.
+Some people prefer a pointed sander, but I really love this one.
 Here’s a tutorial on how to use a power sander and what kind of sandpaper to use when.
 If you aren’t putting any kind of primer on your piece before painting it, its a good idea to give it a light sanding first to rough up the finish.
 This helps the paint better adhere to the piece.